Ganzzi/agent-reminiscence/docs/INDEX.md

 # Agent Mem Documentation Index

-**Last Updated**: October 2, 2025
+**Last Updated**: October 3, 2025
 **Package Version**: 0.1.0

-This directory contains all documentation for the `agent_mem` package - a sophisticated three-tier memory system for AI agents.
+This directory contains all documentation for the `agent_mem` package - a sophisticated three-tier memory system for AI agents with a web-based UI.

 ---